rebelsky/sams-assorted-musings-reflections/selecting-courses-2020-07-18.md

 title: Selecting courses
 number: 1096
 tags: [Teaching](index-on-teaching), Grinnell
-blurb: I'd be a difficult advisee.
-Or maybe not.
+blurb: Would I be a difficult advisee?
 version: 0.1
 released:
 current: 2020-07-16
 ---
 **_This musing is in draft form.
 Do not read it unless you've been told to do so._**

-In [a paired musing](tutorial-2020-07-16.md), I presented an introductory letter to my students.
-At the conclusion of that letter, I included my answers to the questions that they had been asked to answer for their not-yet-known advisor.
-The last question was to provide a list of courses for the fall.
+In [a recent musing](tutorial-2020-07-16), I presented an introductory letter to my students.
+As a followup, I [provided my own answers to the set of fourteen questions](fourteen-questions-2020-07-17) that students are expected to answer for their (not-yet-known) advisors.
+The last of those questions was to provide a list of courses for the fall.

-Once I started writing these notes, I realized that my "'blogger voice" had taken over.
-It seemed best not to present them directly to the students in an email message and I'm too lazy to undertake a rewrite [1,2].
+Once I started writing about the courses, I realized that my "'blogger voice" had taken over [1].
+It seemed best not to present them directly to the students in an email message and I'm too lazy to undertake a rewrite [2,3].

-I wasn't sure whether I ad to pretend to be a first-year student again.
+I wasn't sure whether I had to pretend to be a first-year student again.
 I decided that no particular model worked.
 I'm going to pretend that the person I am now is going back to college, although perhaps with fewer of my college classes completed.
 I'm (mostly) sticking to 100-level classes.

 Do you have access to a list of classes?
 Did my advisees?
 Right now, when I visit [my _de facto_ source for the list of courses](https://itwebapps.grinnell.edu/DotNet/CourseOffering/), I see that every course is now listed as "Cancelled".
 I guess I'll be relying on incomplete information.

+---

 _14. List below several courses you are interested in taking during the first two Fall terms.
 The typical schedule for new students is 3 courses plus the First-Year Tutorial and the First Year Experience, across two terms (Fall 1 and Fall 2), for a total of 16+ credits.
 We encourage you to list at least 6 possible courses so that you and your adviser have a number of ideas to consider.
 Consult [Academic Planning for New Students](https://www.grinnell.edu/about/offices-services/academic-advising/resources/new-student-planning) for suggestions on planning a well-balanced schedule._